kg-construct/rml-cc/section/examples.md

   <d> ex:with () .
 ```

 There is one special case when dealing with empty *collections*.
-As `rdf:nil` is serverved for the empty list, an RML processor MUST replace each IRI or blank node that is an empty list with `rdf:nil`.
+As `rdf:nil` is reserved for the empty list, an RML processor MUST replace each IRI or blank node that is an empty list with `rdf:nil`.
 In other words, when the following predicate object map is used:

 ```
   rr:predicateObjectMap [